FinTradeBench: A Financial Reasoning Benchmark for LLMs: Experimental Setup

+\myNum{iii} \smartparagraph{Dual-Track Retrieval.} We use dual-track RAG to handle the asymmetric structure of financial evidence; see Figure~\ref{fig:rag_architecture}.
+In~\emph{Track A}, for each ticker, we build a FAISS dense vector index using \texttt{BAAI/bge-large-en-v1.5} embeddings and maintain a BM25 lexical index for sparse matching.
+At query time, the system first detects explicit tickers, company aliases, or market groups, and extracts temporal constraints such as the target year.
+It retrieves SEC evidence using dense similarity followed by cross-encoder reranking with \texttt{ms-marco-MiniLM-L-6-v2}.
+In ~\emph{Track B}, trading-signal chunks are retrieved through a separate temporal query path that prioritizes ticker and date alignment.
+This separation is crucial because semantic rerankers trained primarily on natural language may undervalue structured numerical evidence.
+Retrieved SEC and trading contexts are merged under source-specific quotas and global context budget, with parent-level deduplication to avoid redundancies.

-\myNum{iii} \smartparagraph{TELeR-guided response generation and self-filtration.} In the generation phase, we use the TELeR taxonomy \citep{santu2023telergeneraltaxonomyllm} to generate six distinct prompts per question, ranging from simple directives (L1) to complex RAG-aware reasoning tasks (L6); see \S \ref{app:teler} Table~\ref{tab:teler_taxonomy}.
-This reduces reasoning errors associated with any single prompt structure.
-A self-selection module evaluates these candidates against the retrieved context to identify the best RAG and best No-RAG response per model, consistent with the self-filtering approach used during benchmark construction; see \S\ref{subsec:phase1}.
+\myNum{iv} \smartparagraph{Generation and self-selection.} Given the retrieved evidence, each model generates multiple candidate answers using TELeR-inspired prompt variants ranging from simple direct answering (L1) to evidence-grounded, step-by-step reasoning (L6); see \S \ref{app:teler} Table~\ref{tab:teler_taxonomy}.
+The model then performs intra-model self-selection among its own candidates against the retrieved context to identify the best RAG and best No-RAG response per model, consistent with the self-filtering approach used during benchmark construction; see \S\ref{subsec:phase1}.
+This design reduces sensitivity to a single prompt template while avoiding cross-model preference leakage.

-\myNum{iv}\smartparagraph{Evaluation.} An LLM judge evaluates the selected best RAG and best No-RAG responses against ground-truth answers and a set of \emph{golden indicators}, i.e., the key financial metrics required for a correct answer, ensuring evaluation captures both reasoning quality and factual precision.
+\myNum{v}\smartparagraph{Evaluation.} The calibrated LLM judge evaluates the best RAG and No-RAG responses against ground-truth, source context, and expert-defined golden indicators, i.e., the key financial metrics required for a correct answer, ensuring evaluation captures reasoning quality and factual precision.